turingschool-examples/challenges/wizarding_bank.markdown

 ````
 chase.transfer(person1, wells_fargo, 250)

-John has transferred 250 galleons from JP Morgan Chase to Wells Fargo.
+Minerva has transferred 250 galleons from JP Morgan Chase to Wells Fargo.
 ````

 * Again, a person should not be able to transfer more money than their balance.